LaunchCodeEducation/lchs/src/chapters/flask-intro/validation.rst

 information they submit.
 Users will often submit something that doesn't fit our requirements or doesn't make sense in some way.
 Most of the time, this happens by accident.
-Sometimes, however, users will try to mess with our application by sending invalid data.
+Sometimes, however, users will try to mess with our application by sending bad data.

 Our applications should respond by rejecting forms that contain invalid information.
-We should also include code that notifies the user what they did wrong.
+We should also include code that tells the user what they did wrong.

 Validation